pifantastic/grunt-s3/README.md

 * **key** - An Amazon S3 credentials key
 * **secret** - An Amazon S3 credentials secret
 * **bucket** - An Amazon S3 bucket
+* **headers** - An object containing any headers you would like to send along with the upload.